-Computational group theory is approximately 25 years old, and great strides were made in the last decade with the development of the GAP package ("Groups, Algebra and Programming") [22].
-A major efficiency in computational group theory comes from the notion of irredundant sets of generators of a group.
+The computational group theory is approximately 25 years old, and made great strides in the last decade with the development of the GAP package ("Groups, Algebra and Programming") [25].
+A major efficiency in the computational group theory comes from the notion of irredundant sets of generators of a group.
 A set of generators is made of group elements such that any other group element can be composed of generators and their inverses (no uniqueness required).
-Elementary group theory implies that any irredundant set of generators for any group with N > 1 elements contains at most $\log_2 N$ elements, e.g., the k! permutations on k marks can be generated by (12) and (12..k).
-Thus, representing groups by sets of generators always ensures exponential compression.
+Elementary group theory implies that any irredundant set of generators for any group with N > 1 elements contains at most $\log_2 N$ elements.7 Thus, representing groups by sets of generators always ensures exponential compression.
 Computational group theory provides efficient algorithms for manipulating groups represented by sets of generators, without decompression.
-Therefore, an intelligent algorithm for symmetry detection may return a small set of generators rather than list all symmetries.
+Therefore, it is reasonable to expect that an intelligent algorithm for symmetry detection will return a small set of generators rather than list all symmetries.